jackyko1991/jackyko1991.github.io/menu/about.md

 layout: page
 title: About
 ---

-## Computational Radiology 101
+## Biomedical Image Computation 101

-Computation radiology is to apply computer techniques and algorithms for radiographic diagnostics and treatments.
+Biomedical image computation is a rising field that applies computer vision techniques and algorithms for radiographic and microscopic images.
 In this blog I will introduce relevant technologies and hand-on skills to perform the analysis.

 You may find a detailed blog introduction [here](https://jackyko1991.github.io/journal/Blog-Introduction.html).